dcmi/dctap-python/docs/cli/subcommands/init/index.rst

 Global config files
 :::::::::::::::::::

-Alternatively, a configuration file can be generated at a fixed location using the **dctap init --configfile** option, and referenced using **dctap read --configfile**, which designates an alternative pathname for the configuration file.
+Once generated, config files may be moved to arbitrary locations and renamed.
+As described in the section :ref:`cli_subcommands_read`, config files at arbitrary locations may be referenced by their absolute or relative pathnames with the command **dctap read --configfile ...**:

 .. code-block:: bash

-    data$ dctap init --configfile /home/tombaker/myproject/dctap.yaml
     data$ dctap read --configfile /home/tombaker/myproject/dctap.yaml example.csv
+    data$ dctap read --configfile ../dctap.yaml example.csv